 Brendan’s constitutional law practice involves invoking the constitution to defend businesses and individuals’ rights against government activity and unconstitutional legislation, and includes First Nations rights.
 He has been counsel on numerous precedent-setting cases in the area, he holds a Masters of Constitutional Law from Osgoode Hall Law School where he studied under some of Canada’s most noteworthy constitutional practitioners and scholars.

-He has acted as counsel before all levels of Court in Alberta including the Provincial Court, Court of Queen's Bench, and Court of Appeal.
+He has acted as counsel before all levels of Court in Alberta including the Provincial Court, Court of King's Bench, and Court of Appeal.
 He has also acted as counsel before the Superior Court of the Yukon Territory, Provincial Court of Saskatchewan, the Federal Court of Canada, Federal Court of Appeal, and as lead counsel before the Supreme Court of Canada.

 Further, Brendan has acted as counsel before countless administrative tribunals, commissions and boards including: